jerpowel321/jerpowel321/README.md

 ### Hi 👋, I'm Jennifer Powell

 I'm a Frontend Engineer passionate about collaboration and delivering exceptional client experiences.
 After graduating Cum Laude at UC Santa Cruz (Bachelor of Business Management Economics), I obtained my CPA license and practiced as a Senior Tax Consultant at multiple firms including Deloitte.
 Seeking a change in career to follow my interests, I completed a 12 week Full Stack Web Development bootcamp course at UC Berkeley.
 I have experience working with technologies including React, Node as well as MongoDB and MySQL.
-I'm a continuous learner who’s looking for opportunities to further develop her professional skills at a company making a positive social impact.
+I'm a continuous learner who’s looking for opportunities to further develop my professional skills at a company making a positive social impact.

 Site: jennifer-powell.io
 LinkedIn: linkedin.com/in/jenniferrpowell/